crs2007/ActiveReport/README.md

 ```

 ### To Do:
-* Add option to add application to Windows scheduled task.
-* Add section that can handle zip files. - Done
+* Add full support for Linux OS.
-* Add section that can handle New/Updated SQL files from GitHub.
+* Add section that can handle New SQL files from GitHub.
-* Add section that can use ftp for transfer the file to the server.
-* Add Event Viewer for XML.
-* Remove from sub root in xml Urgent_Backup => xmlns="""

 ### License:
 ActiveReport is licensed under the [MIT license](https://github.com/crs2007/ActiveReport/blob/master/LICENSE).